EulisesBrazon/brawludo/README.md

-# brawludo
+# Brawludo

-It is a melee combat game in which the members must be digitized to create the characters that interact, it was developed as part of the engineering course at the Universidad de Oriente, in the semester that ended around the month of April 2021
+Brawludo is a melee combat game in which the members must be digitized to create the characters that interact.<br />
+It was developed as part of the engineering course at the Universidad de Oriente, in the first semester of 2021.

 The game has various scenarios such as the following: